BogdanPetrovic5/PixelNest/README.md

 #### Feed and Post Components
 - The main focus of the dashboard is the Feed, where posts are displayed.
 - Each post is a shared component within `shared-module.ts.`
+- Post Location Feature: Each post can be associated with a location.
+When a user clicks on a location attached to a post, the Location Component opens.
+This component displays posts related to that location, allowing users to interact with a map.
+Users can select specific locations to see photos from those places or browse posts based on locations of interest.

+#### Location Component
+- Map Interactivity: The Location Component integrates with a map interface, allowing users to explore posts based on geographic locations.
+- Post Filtering by Location: Users can filter posts based on specific areas by interacting with the map.
+When a location is selected, the component displays posts relevant to that region.
+- User Engagement: Within the map, users can choose the location they want to explore and see photos or posts from that place, providing a more immersive way to interact with posts.
 ---

 #### Modular Architecture